top of page

 ingredients

-1 lb (450g) Gilfeather heirloom turnips (white) or daikon*
+1 lb (450g) daikon, turnips, or kohlrabi

 1 tsp sugar

-3 Tbsp oil, divided
+3 Tbsp neutral oil, divided

 1/4 lb (125g) shiitake or King oyster mushrooms, diced